 Melonite® processing produces a hardened, corrosion-resistant surface that will out-perform metal plating (hard chrome, zinc, or nickel), gas nitriding, Parkerizing®, and black oxide or bluing.
 While these traditional surface finishing processes were used in many industries for many years, they are each being methodically replaced by a superior finishing process – Melonite®.

 How Does QPQ® Work?

 The first step in the Melonite® process is to place the applicable parts or components in a preheat furnace.
-Once these parts are pre-heated to the appropriate temperature, they’ll be immersed in a molten, aerated solution of nitrogen and carbon containing salts.
+Once these parts are pre-heated to the appropriate temperature, they’ll be immersed in a molten, aerated solution of salts containing nitrogen and carbon.
 This step, which is referred to as nitriding, will generally last up to two hours, depending on the parts and the conditions they will be exposed to.

 After nitriding, the parts are treated in an oxidation bath, usually for a period of up to 30 minutes, forming a surface layer of corrosion resistant magnetite (Fe3O4).
 The parts are then fully quenched and rinsed using a water bath.

 The next phase of the process, polishing, is specifically designed to restore the part’s original surface finish.
 Polishing techniques and processes vary, but this step may be completed with centerless or vibratory polishing, lapping, glass bead blasting, or by another method of surface polishing.